 Principle # 10: Elimination of corruption in all its forms, including extortion and bribery

 - Transparent policies and systems have been put in place to ensure ethical behaviour of Balmer Lawrie employees, and we expect our employees to behave in conformity with these principles.
 As a matter of policy, the Company regularly interacts with clients, customers and associates to get their views / suggestions.

 - Issues relating to corruption, dishonesty or unethical behaviour are looked down upon and any instance of such nature is dealt with expeditiously for corrective and preventive action, including disciplinary action against erring employees.
-There is a vigilance department in the Company to deal with such matters in an organised and systematic manner.
+There is a Vigilance department in the Company to deal with such matters in an organised and systematic manner.
 The Vigilance department proactively works along with the Businesses / Functions to enhance transparency and good governance in the organisation.

-- Balmer Lawrie has institutionalized its “Fraud Prevention Policy”.
+- Balmer Lawrie has institutionalised its “Fraud Prevention Policy”.
 The policy provides for detection, reporting and prevention of fraud, whether committed or suspected.
 This has been done in pursuance of the Company’s motto to nurture a culture of zero tolerance for fraud or fraudulent conduct.

-- Balmer Lawrie has also institutionalized the “Whistle Blower Policy” to develop a culture where it is safe for all employees to raise concerns about any irregular, undesirable or unacceptable practice and any event or incident of misconduct.
+- Balmer Lawrie has also institutionalised the “Whistle Blower Policy” to develop a culture where it is safe for all employees to raise concerns about any irregular, undesirable or unacceptable practice and any event or incident of misconduct.

 - In order to ensure greater transparency in respect of all procurement actions through tendering, all tenders are now hosted on Company’s website, Government e-Marketplace and the Public Procurement Portal.
 Further, it was decided by the Company in December 2012 that all procurements above Rs 5 lakhs need to be carried out through the e-procurement mode.

-- A Handbook on “Public Procurement” was published by the Vigilance Department in April 2013, with the aim of assisting all Executives in understanding the procurement process well.
+- A Handbook on “Public Procurement” was published by the Vigilance Department, with the aim of assisting all Executives in understanding the procurement process well.